buddeiw/ece287fa21_finalproj/README.md

 ### **Photo/Video Of Project :**
 _photos and video will be added later after demo_
 ### **Conclusion :**
 In conclusion, the PID project was a success.
 Although we were unable to test our PID module on the servo motor (unable to get access to a necessary logic converter PWM to voltage component before project deadline), we were able to test our PID controller through simulation on Dr. P. Jamieson’s request.
-As stated in the Background Information section of this READ_ME file, the PID is able to update much quicker on the FPGA, proving that there is significant improvement in acquiring a desired RPM.
+As stated in the **Background Information** section of this README file, the PID is able to update much quicker on the FPGA, proving that there is significant improvement in acquiring a desired RPM.

 **_The completion time of our project was approximately 100 working hours, with a turn in date of December 11th, 2021._**